Cold Weather Glove Guide

 Depending on how far your'e riding, and whether your bike has heated grips, riding with Hippo Hands means you might even be able to get away with summer-weight gloves, even in the dead of winter.

 Questions?
 Comments?
-Call or come by the store, use the chat widget on the right-hand side of this page, or shoot us a note at support@uniongaragenyc.com.
+Call or come by the store, use the chat widget on the right-hand side of this page to start a convo, and/or shoot us a note at support@uniongaragenyc.com.